 The primary diagnosis method is a colonoscopy, which examines the intestinal tract up to one meter with a special endoscope inserted into the rectum.
 Further, the endoscope passes through the bends of the intestine through all its constrictions.
 Every person over 50 years of age must undergo this procedure.
 If the family has cases of colon cancer, it is necessary to undergo colonoscopy regularly, starting from a young age.

 Conservative treatment is futile.
-Surgeons should surgically remove and examine under a microscope any colon polyps found during a colonoscopy.
+Surgeons should surgically remove and examine any colon polyps found during a colonoscopy under a microscope.

 Doctors perform surgical treatment of colon polyps with endoscopic equipment.
 So, they insert a flexible endoscope into the rectum (colonoscopy endoscope), equipped with a loop electrode, which grasps, squeezes, and cuts off the polyp’s leg.
 Likewise, doctors use electrocoagulation to cauterise polyps in the bowels.
 However, they remove large ones in parts.